beehive-lab/TornadoVM/docs/source/programming.rst

 The dynamic configuration in TornadoVM is the capability to migrate tasks at runtime from one device to another (e.g., from one GPU to another, or from one CPU to GPU, etc).
-The dynamic reconfiguration is not enabled by default, but it can be easily activated through the execition plan as follows:
+The dynamic reconfiguration is not enabled by default, but it can be easily activated through the execution plan as follows:

 .. code:: java